The Daily Dose/Monday, April 21, 2025

 Writing worth reading.
 Usually.

-The Diary of a Nobody – Sparrow is back in the game.
+The Diary of a Nobody – Sparrow goes for a walk.
 Today’s Diary.

 ———